Movies Made in Alaska

 “Spirit of the Wind” also features an original music track by Buffie Sainte-Marie.

-Here is a clip from the movie that features Buffie Sainte-Marie's song.
+Here is a clip from the movie that features the title song.

 sourdough is filled with beautiful alaska sceneryThe story of a true Alaskan

-Movies made in Alaska include this one by Anchorage film producers Robert Pendleton and George E. Lukens Jr. who put this movie together.
+Movies made in Alaska include this one by Anchorage film producers Robert Pendleton and George E. Lukens Jr., who put together the movie “Sourdough”.

-One scene in Sourdough is a television talk show.
-The scene was shot at the studios of KHAR-TV (later KIMO and now KYUR).
-The actor playing the talk show host was Dean Berg.
-Dean first came to Anchorage as news anchor for KTVA channel 11.
+One scene in “Sourdough” is a television talk show.
+The scene takes place at the studios of KHAR-TV (later KIMO and now KYUR).
+The actor playing the talk show host is Dean Berg.
+Dean first came to Anchorage as the news anchor for KTVA channel 11.
 Dean had a background as an actor in several Hollywood movies including “Experiment in Terror” and Steve McQueen's movie “Bullitt.”
 Dean also starred in a television series in the 1950s called “Harbor Patrol.”

-The movie starred Charles Brock, Gene Evans, Philip Oksoktarul and Gil Perry.
+The movie stars Charles Brock, Gene Evans, Philip Oksoktarul and Gil Perry.

 Hollywood actor Gene Evans provided the movie's narration.